-In this article you’ll discover the importance of electrolytes, why your body needs them and how you ensure you’re getting enough of them
+In this article you’ll discover the importance of electrolytes, why your body needs them and when to take electrolytes.

-Electrolytes are salts and minerals, like sodium, potassium, chloride, and bicarbonate.
-They’re found in our blood, and they help to conduct electrical impulses in the body.1
+Electrolytes are salts and minerals, like sodium, potassium, chloride, and bicarbonate which are found in our blood, and help to conduct electrical impulses in the body.1

 They play an essential role in the nervous system, keeping you hydrated, contracting muscles, and regulating the pH system.2

 Electrolytes are important.
 They’re vital for your body to function correctly, and they help with a wide range of processes.
 These may include: